 - It is also required that all students complete the Free Application for Federal Student Aid (FAFSA).
 Many scholarships require information from the FAFSA to determine need.
 The FAFSA must be completed every year.

 While the majority of scholarships require no special program of study, others are designated for students pursuing a major in areas such as agriculture, art, business, criminal justice, education, health, history, psychology, welding, etc. Eligibility criteria differ from one scholarship program to another.
 Criteria from various scholarship programs may relate to GPA, credit hours completed, high school affiliation, county of residence, organization membership or affiliation, enrollment level, etc. Most scholarships require, at a minimum, a GPA of 2.0 and half-time enrollment.
-See the Financial Aid and Scholarship Guide for a summary of scholarships EWC offers, descriptions, and criteria for eligibility for each.
+See the scholarship Application for a summary of scholarships EWC offers, descriptions, and criteria eligibility for each.
 View our Cost & Aid Guide as well as several Scholarship Opportunities.

 Apply for EWC scholarships through your MyEWC account.
 Follow the steps below to apply.